-Restricting importation of infringing copies.
+Provision for restricting importation of infringing copies.

-- (a) that he is the owner of the copyright in the work; and - (b) that he requests the Comptroller of Customs to treat as prohibited goods under the Customs Control and Management Act, No. 7 of 1993 during a period specified in the notice, printed copies of the work which are infringing copies. - (2) The period specified in a notice given under subsection (1) shall not exceed five years and shall not extend beyond the end of the period for which the copyright may subsist. - (3) The owner of the copyright in a sound recording or film may give notice in writing to the Comptroller of Customs - (a) that he is the owner of the copyright in the work; - (b) that infringing copies of the work are expected to arrive in Antigua and Barbuda at a time and a place specified in the notice; and - (c) that he requests the Comptroller to treat the copies as prohibited goods under the Customs Control and Management Act. - (4) Subject to subsection (5), where a notice has been given in accordance with this section, the importation into Antigua and Barbuda of goods to which the notice relates is prohibited; but-notwithstanding anything contained in the Customs Control and Management Act, No. 7 of 1993, a person is not liable to any penalty under that Act other than forfeiture of the goods, by reason that any goods are treated as prohibited goods by virtue of this section. - (5) The importation of any article by a person for his private and domestic use is not prohibited under subsection (4). - (6) A person giving a notice under this section shall - (a) comply with such conditions as the Comptroller of Customs may by regulations prescribe; and - satisfy such requirements as may be so prescribed in connection with the giving of the notice, including requirements relating to -
+- 50.-(1) The owner of the copyright in any published literary, dramatic or musical work may give notice in writing to the Commissioner of Customs- - (a) that he is the owner of the copyright in the work; and - (b) that he requests the Commissioner to treat as prohibited goods under the Customs Act, during a period specified in the notice, printed copies of the work which are infringing copies. - (2) The period specified in a notice given under subsection (1) shall not exceed five years and shall not extend beyond the end of the period for which the copyright may subsist. - (3) The owner of the copyright in a sound recording or film may give notice in writing to the Commissioner of Customs- - (a) that he is the owner of the copyright in the work; - (b) that infringing copies of the work are expected to arrive in Jamaica at a time and a place specified in the notice; and - (c) that he requests the Commissioner to treat copies as prohibited goods under the Customs Act. - (4) Subject to subsection (5), where a notice has been given in accordance with this section, the importation into Jamaica of goods to which the notice relates is prohibited;

+but notwithstanding anything contained in the Customs Act, a person it not liable to any penalty under that Act other than forfeiture of the goods, by reason that any goods are treated as prohibited goods by virtue of this section.

-- (i) the form of the ndtice; - (ii) the furnishing of evidence, whether on giving notice, or on the importation of the goods, or at both such times: - (iii) the payment of fees in respect of the notice; - (iv) the giving of security in respect of any liability or expense which the Comptroller of Customs may incur in consequence of the notice by reason of the detention of any article or anything done to an article detained; - the indemnification of the Comptroller of Customs against any such liability or expenses, whether security has been given or not; and - (vi) any incidental or supplementary matters, and theregulations may make different provisions as respect different classes of case. - (7) Regulations made under section 61 are subject to negative resolution of the House of Representatives.
+- (5) The importation of any article by a person for his private and domestic use is not prohibited under subsection (4). - (6) A person giving a notice under this section shall- - (a) comply with such conditions as the Commissioner of Customs may by regulations prescribe; and - (b) satisfy such requirements as may be so prescribed in connection with the giving of the notice, including requirements relating to- - (i) the form of the notice; - (ii) the furnishing of evidence, whether on giving notice, or on the importation of the goods, or at both such times; - (iii) the payment of fees in respect of the notice; - (iv) the giving of security in respect of any liability or expense which the Commissioner may incur in consequence of the notice by reason of the detention of any article or anything done to an article detained: - (v) the idemnification of the Commissioner of Customs against any such liability or expenses, whether security has been given or not; and - (vi) any incidental or supplementary matters, and the regulations may make different provisions as respect different classes of case.

+(7) Regulations made under subsection (6) shall be subject to negative resolution.